 For example, the Center for Climate and Energy Solutions states that U.S. arable soils currently sequester 20 million metric tons of carbon per year and their full potential can be up to 7 times higher, if some soil conservation practices were applied .

 In rotational grazing systems, animals help to store carbon in the soil.
 Through grazing for a limited time period in one area, biodiversity of native plants increases because grasses have time to regrow equally without one species taking over and becoming invasive.

 #7 Agriculture retains soil and prevents erosion

 In perennial systems, vegetation with deep roots helps to hold the soil together and prevent erosion.
 This is especially the case when farmers have constructed swales and other types of earthworks that help to stabilize steep slopes, or when applying techniques with low soil disturbance such as no-tillage.

 #8 Agriculture has a role in the water cycle

 A successful strategy that has been applied already by our ancestors is to plant trees, bushes and grasses mixed together.
 By combining plants of different sizes, soils are evenly covered and can withstand torrential rains without being washed away.

 Together, they act as an important buffer in the landscape, preventing flooding, reducing water pollution from agricultural runoff and preventing erosion, while providing us with nutritious food at the same time.

-- Agriculture can conserve water
+#9 Agriculture can conserve water

 In these cases, wisely chosen vegetation acts as a “living filter”, getting rid of pollutants, while utilizing water for growing.
-This method saves farmers; money, conserves water, and recycles nutrients.
+This method saves farmers’ money, conserves water, and recycles nutrients.

 #10 Agriculture provides food from limited sources

 As the benefits are becoming more and more acknowledged, the trend of urban farming is starting to become quite popular.
 Besides connecting people together and with nature, urban farms supply food to about 700 million city dwellers.
-And by achieving maximum use of available resources, an area of one square meter can produce up to 20kg of food each year.
+And by achieving maximum use of available resources, an area of one square meter can produce up to 20 kilograms of food each year.

 It is our collective responsibility to eliminate negative impacts of food production and focus on achieving balance between the land’s productivity and the preservation of natural habitats.